On the stability properties of power networks with time-varying inertia: Simulations

 The IEEE New York / New England system contains $52$ load buses serving different types of loads including constant active and reactive loads and $16$ generation buses.
 The overall system has a total real power of $16.41$ GW.
 For our simulation, we considered a step increase in demand of magnitude $2$ p.u. at load buses $2$ and $3$ at $t = 1$ second.
 The time precision of the simulation was $0.01$ seconds.

 In analogy to Section \ref{subsection_NPCC}, we aimed to demonstrate how varying inertia may induce large frequency oscillations and that the application of the proposed conditions enables a stable response.
-We considered the following three cases: \begin{enumerate}[(i)] \item The presence of no virtual inertia. \item The presence of virtual inertia in all generation buses, with dynamics described by \eqref{unstable_VI}, where $M_a = 20$ seconds. \item The presence of virtual inertia in all generation buses with dynamics described by \eqref{Stable_VI}, where $M_a = 20$ seconds and $\tau = 100 \text{s}^{-1}$. \end{enumerate} Case (ii) includes fast varying, frequency dependent inertia trajectories, which do not abide by the conditions presented in this paper.
-On the other hand, case (iii) includes inertia with variations bounded by the local strictness constant $\rho_j$.
+We considered the following three cases: \begin{enumerate}[(i)] \item The presence of no virtual inertia. \item The presence of virtual inertia in all generation buses, with dynamics described by \eqref{unstable_VI}, where $M_a = 20$ $s$. \item The presence of virtual inertia in all generation buses with dynamics described by \eqref{Stable_VI}, where $M_a = 20$ $s$ and $\tau = 100$ $\text{s}^{-1}$. \end{enumerate} Case (ii) includes fast varying, frequency dependent inertia trajectories, which do not abide to the conditions presented in this paper.
+On the other hand, case (iii) includes inertia with variations bounded by the local strictness constant $\rho_j$, \an{in agreement with Assumption \ref{assum_inertia_growth}.}

 The frequency response at bus $23$ for the three considered cases is depicted in Fig. \ref{Fig_frequency_16}.
 From Fig. \ref{Fig_frequency_16}, it follows that case (ii) yields an oscillatory frequency response, demonstrating how fast inertia oscillations may cause stability issues.
 On the other hand, a stable response was observed when case (iii) was implemented.
 The latter demonstrates how imposing a suitable bound on the rate of change of inertia may enable a stable response and verifies the analysis presented in Section \ref{Sec: Convergence}.